Benjamin Robert Haydon: Early paintings

+Further paintings

 During 1825, following an agreement for his financial support with his lawyer, Thomas Kearsey, Haydon turned, rather unwillingly, to portrait painting, and at first had considerable success.
 His works in the genre were, however, attacked in a savage review in Theodore Hook's weekly newspaper John Bull.
 Haydon later blamed the article for his loss of clientele, and falling back into unmanageable levels of debt.
 Following a second period of incarceration at the King's Bench Prison in 1827, he painted the Mock Election inspired by an incident he had witnessed there.
 The picture was bought by King George IV for £500.
 Encouraged by this success, he painted a companion picture, Chairing the Member, returning to the prison to make drawings of some of the inmates.
 A third painting of contemporary life showed the audience at a Punch and Judy show in the New Road at Marylebone.
 His hopes that the king would buy this work were disappointed, a setback he blamed on the actions of the Keeper of the King's Pictures, William Seguier.

 Among Haydon's other pictures were: Eucles (1829); Napoleon at St Helena, for Sir Robert Peel; Xenophon, on his Retreat with the 'Ten Thousand,' first seeing the Sea; and Waiting for the Times, purchased by the Marquis of Stafford (all 1831); and Falstaff and Achilles playing the Lyre (1832).
 Curtius Leaping into the Gulf, and Uriel and Satan.
-(1843) As a supporter of parliamentary reform, he had the idea of painting a grand canvas of a meeting on Newhall Hill, addressed by Thomas Attwood, leader of the Birmingham Political Union.
+(1843) As a supporter of parliamentary reform, he had the idea of painting a grand canvas of a meeting on Newhall Hill near the Jewellery Quarter, addressed by Thomas Attwood, leader of the Birmingham Political Union.
 Attempts to raise subscriptions to fund the painting failed, and only sketches were ever made, but Haydon did receive a commission from the new Whig prime minister, Lord Grey, for a picture of the Reform Banquet held at the Guildhall.
-Completed in 1834, the painting contained 597 individual portraits.
+Completed in 1834, The Reform Banquet contained 597 individual portraits.
 He also made a painting of the Meeting of the Anti-Slavery Society, now in the National Portrait Gallery.